btrettel/blastersim/to-do.md

     - <https://github.com/Engine-Simulator/engine-sim-community-edition>
 - <http://www.zdspb.com/tech/index.html>
     - Make sure that you can model paintball guns easily too to get that part of the market.
+- UQ
+    - FOSM for robust optimization
+    - Model fitting with uncertainties.
+- Sell BlasterSim stickers to put on blasters that were designed using it?